Reviewing Singing Machine (NASDAQ:MICS) and Singing Machine (OTCMKTS:SMDM)

 Singing Machine (OTCMKTS:SMDM – Free Report) and Singing Machine (NASDAQ:MICS – Free Report) are both small-cap consumer discretionary companies, but which is the better investment?
-We will compare the two businesses based on the strength of their earnings, risk, profitability, dividends, analyst recommendations, valuation and institutional ownership.
+We will contrast the two businesses based on the strength of their profitability, earnings, valuation, risk, institutional ownership, dividends and analyst recommendations.

-This table compares Singing Machine and Singing Machine’s revenue, earnings per share (EPS) and valuation.
+This table compares Singing Machine and Singing Machine’s top-line revenue, earnings per share and valuation.

 |Gross Revenue